toby1984/jinvaders/README.md

   collision detection never triggers on bullets fired  by invaders that hit another invader.
 This obviously sometimes leads to visual glitches were shots are flying through invaders...
 - When the player shoots while right below a barrier, the shots are invisible (the barrier gets properly destroyed though)
-- Difficulty is kind'a wonky and probably needs adjusting.
+- Difficulty is kind'a wonky and probably needs adjusting
+- Sprites look atrocious (I'd gladly accept contributions though ;)